pznguin-kyun/macaroni/README.md

 # macaroni
-🎨 a simple base16 colorscheme for terminal and software
+🎨 a simple base16 colorscheme for terminal and software inspired by the macaroni penguin

 # palettes
 | dark | light |